You might ask yourself: When should I buy my first bit of Dive Gear?

 So when do you buy your own kit?
-Not right off, that’s for sure.
+Not right off the bat, that’s for sure.
 No need to rush out and break the bank the day after you finish your first dive course.

 Take some time to get some dives under your belt and find your personal preferences.

 Over the course of a few dives using different rental kit, you’ll start to pick up on things you like, or things that annoy you, which can help you in making your choice.